 When setting the UX Writing strategy we do exactly that.
 We want to find a way to connect with the user in a specific context while establishing new knowledge, influencing attitudes & giving reason to take action.
 To know the methods for the analysis also means, to be capable of using them to actually create a reflective discourse.
 Here you go!

 Before we even start to talk about the content, we need to establish the participants who exchange about that content.
 Metaphorically speaking, it’s about positioning oneself and the others inside the social room.
 If you do that strategically, you can influence the opportunity for action.
 This process is done via nominalization, how an agent is labeled, and predication, how positive or negative attributes are attached to those agents.

 The categorization of agents is often already done in form of user personas and brand personality/voice.
 How they shall be characterized depends more on the specific communication scenario though.
 Regarding the user, this too should mainly be derived from additional research data.
 However, you generally will not just represent the “reality” but your perspective on it.
-E.g. if you frame the user as a skeptic instead of a procrastinator it could mean that you need to invest more into argumentation than just sparkle some motivational triggers which also reflect back on the information & actions that the user will perceive and how he/she feels addressed & represented.
+E.g. if you frame the user as skeptical instead of just reserved it could mean that you need to invest more into argumentation than just sparkle some motivational triggers which also reflect back on the information & actions that the user will perceive and how he/she feels addressed & represented.

 Positioning the agents of a specific discourse will reflect on the opportunity for action

-In practice, you will do that with nouns, especially those conveying a connotation (e.g. charmer, guardian, eyebrow-raiser, hack), adjectives (e.g. helpful, committed, intellectual, shy), descriptions of typical actions (e.g. always the first to try new things, avoids conflicts, never apologizes for his/her needs), and metaphors (e.g. mental wreck, tower of strength, light-hearted).
+In practice, you will do that with nouns, especially those conveying a connotation (e.g. charmer, guardian, eyebrow-raiser, hack), adjectives (e.g. helpful, committed, intellectual, shy), descriptions of typical actions (e.g. the first to try new things, avoids conflicts, does not apologize for his/her needs), and metaphors (e.g. mental wreck, tower of strength, light-hearted).